 That arrangement should be fine with the lender because the co-signer is a low-risk borrower, but you will have to take pains to pay on time.
 If you don’t, not only will your credit rating go backward, but you could also jeopardize a valued relationship.

 Less risky for the other person is to ask if you can be an authorized user on their credit card.
 If they agree, you’ll be added to a specific credit card account.
 It will then be listed on your credit report and factored into your credit scores.

 “Piggybacking off someone else’s credit this way is a great idea for people who have just declared bankruptcy,” says Selita.
 “If the card owner pays on time and keeps the debt low, your credit scores will rise.”

 All you have to do is check your credit report regularly to ensure the card is in good standing.
 When your credit scores increase enough to qualify for an account of your own, you can thank the owner for the ride and ask to be removed.

 9. Add alternative data to your credit report

 Yet another almost effortless way to perk up your credit scores is to add alternative data — like your utility and cellphone payments — to your credit profile.

 You can add them to your Experian credit report with the credit bureau’s free Experian Boost program.
 There are no eligibility standards to meet, and after enrolling, all you have to do is pay those bills on time.

 This program works especially well for people who have low credit scores or thin profiles.
-Experian reported that consumers with FICO scores of 579 and below had the highest scoring increase: 86% grew their scores and the average increase was 21 points.
-Sixty-four percent jumped from a “bad credit” range to “fair.”
+Experian reported that consumers with FICO scores of 579 and below had the highest scoring increase: 87 percent grew their scores, and the average increase was 22 points.
+Twenty-one percent jumped from a “poor credit” range to “fair.”